Acupuncture & Oriental Medicine Program

 Acupuncture is one of the most widely used complementary therapies in the United States.
 In its purest form, it is used in the context of a complete healing arts system known as Oriental medicine, which originated from ancient Chinese medicine.
 A primary principle of Oriental medicine is the balance of the body's energy or "life force," and acupuncture is the leading technique for accomplishing that goal.

 There is growing evidence for the effectiveness of acupuncture and other related modalities for treating a wide range of ailments.
-Housed within the Jefferson-Myrna Brind Center of Integrative Medicine, our Program is led by Jingduan Yang, MD, a licensed physician and fifth generation traditional Oriental medicine practitioner.
+Housed within the Jefferson-Marcus Institute of Integrative Health, our Program is led by Jingduan Yang, MD, a licensed physician and fifth generation traditional Oriental medicine practitioner.

 Acupuncture is Used to Treat Many Conditions